redox-os/rfcs/text/0000-sysv-shm.md

 User and group ids plus permission are set according to the `shmflg`.
 So the uid and gid of the calling process should be known from the fd to the daemon.

-`shmget` return -1 on error and a shm id otherwise.
+`shmget` return '-1' on error and a shm id otherwise.

-TODO: Errors (In Redox a special method is called to know the error code?)
+TODO: Errors
 TODO: Limits, can be set in daemon config.

-### shmat(int shmid, cost void *shmaddr, int shmflg)
+### void* shmat(int shmid, cost void *shmaddr, int shmflg)
 Brings a shared memory segment into calling process address space.

+Returns the start address of the mapped memory

 If possible provided `shmaddr` will be used as the start address (depends on `ipcd` and `mmap`).